 Ken's closing remarks in his tour diary: "Emotionally, I arrive at this last tour date with both - considerable sadness, and relief.
 This has been one of the most satisfying and fulfilling experiences of my career.
 I'm keeping my fingers crossed that this will not be the end of my working relationship with these guys."

 No Steeleye Activity.
-One of only 4 years in 50 with no gigs!
+One of only 5 in 55 years with no gigs!

 March: The bands 7th tour of Australia and the first since 1994.
 This tour was back at bigger venues and almost twice as long.
 Tour promoted/managed by Richard James.
 They left on 27th Feb from Heathrow.
 Set list was taken from the following long list (various orders/omissions)